arman2289/ForestLandscapeAnalysis/images/README.md

  ## Visualizations

 The package includes tools for generating visualizations similar to these examples:
-## Visualizations

-The package includes tools for generating visualizations similar to these examples:

 ![Fragmentation Framework](images/fragmentation-framework-fig1.jpg)
-*A theoretical framework of forest fragmentation and its consequences*
+*A theoretical framework of forest fragmentation *

 ![Land Use Change Analysis](images/land-use-change-1973-2016-fig5.jpg) *Land use change in Uttara Kannada district from 1973 to 2016*